top of page

 Over my time so far with Ford, I have:

-- Prepared and presented an introductory EV-101 course attended by over 500 engineers at Ford
+- Established and presented an introductory EV-101 course attended by over 500 engineers at Ford

-- Led supplier bidding process, negotiated lower price than management target, and developed design and deliverables corresponding to multiple vehicle milestones for a main gasket on the ISC
+- Led supplier bidding, negotiated lower price than target, and developed design for ISC component

-- Dissected battery module issue and delivered data that helped Ford win warranty negotiations with a supplier
+- Dissected battery module issue and delivered data that helped Ford win warranty negotiations with supplier

 I was fortunate to be a part of Ford's rotation program and worked in: